 A student in High Ability (HA) Classes must maintain a grade of B- or better on all REPORT CARDS to remain in HA classes.
-Failure to do so will result in removal from the HA class in which the unsatisfactory grade was earned and will require a schedule change.
+Failure to do so could result in removal from the HA class in which the unsatisfactory grade was earned and will require a schedule change.
 Once a student is removed from a HA class, they cannot return to that HA subject until the following year at the recommendation of the teacher.
+A student in High Ability classes will sign a paper, along with their parent or guardian indicating they were informed that they have been placed in at least one HA class and that they are clear about the expectations of the class.
+This form must be returned to the HA teacher within the first 5 days of classes.